open-pay/openpay-node/README.md

 All methods accept an optional callback as last argument.

-The callback function should follow the format: function(error, body, response) {...}.
+The callback function should follow the format: function(error, body) {...}.
 * error: null if the response status code is 200, 201, 204
 * body: null if the response status code is different from 200, 201, 204
-* response: contains the full http reponse

 ## Examples